Most Famous Logos With a Face

 Logo Versace

 The world leader in the fashion industry, Versace, has a simple logo.
-It has only two elements: a round icon and a large title.
-The graphic part consists of a medallion with the head of Medusa.
-According to mythology, this creature made people fall in love with itself and forever turned it into its uncomplaining “admirers,” freezing them with just one glance.
-Therefore, the face does not express emotion – it is like a stone.
-Empty eye sockets confirm this.
-The rest of the details are similar: cold, even, but flawless.
-Dissonance is caused only by randomly styled hair, strands of which hang casually around the face.
-A wide band encircles the contour seal with an ancient Greek ornament made in one continuous line.
-Below the bottom is the name of the fashion brand.
-It contrasts with the image because it consists of bold letters in a different style.
-The glyphs are tall, expressive, and highly readable due to the wide inter-character space.
+It has only two elements: a round icon and a large headline.
+The graphic part is a medallion with Medusa’s head.
+According to mythology, this creature made people fall in love with themselves and forever turned them into its crude “admirers,” freezing them with a single look.
+That’s why the face expresses no emotion – it’s like stone.
+The empty eye sockets confirm this.
+The details are similar: cold, smooth, but flawless.
+Only the haphazardly arranged hair, strands of which hang carelessly around the face, brings dissonance.
+A wide stripe girdles the contour seal with ancient Greek ornamentation in one continuous line.
+At the bottom is the name of the fashion brand.
+It contrasts with the image, consisting of bold letters in a different style.
+The glyphs are tall, expressive, and readable due to the wide inter-character space.

 Wendy’s